pymupdf/PyMuPDF-Optional-Material/docs/page.rst

    .. method:: widgets(types=None)

-      Return a generator over the page's form fields.
+      .. versionadded:: 1.16.4 Return a generator over the page's form fields.

       :arg sequence types: a sequence of integers to down-select to one or more widget types.
 Default is all form fields.
 Example: ``types=(fitz.PDF_WIDGET_TYPE_TEXT,)`` will only return 'Text' fields.